• About PeterSIronwood

 When it came time for storytelling, though she didn’t know all the details, she strongly suspected that the tale of Eagle Eyes would be the most dramatic.
 But she was reluctant to end all the tales with the tale of the killing sticks.
 She judged it better, on balance, to begin with Eagle Eyes and Eagle Eyes agreed.

-As she stood to begin her tale, she realized for a moment that she was tired, very tired.
+As Eagle Eyes stood to begin her tale, she realized for a moment that she was tired, very tired.
 But she was home.
 She glanced around and caught the eye of Trunk of Tree.
-She smiled at hime and he seemed to give a genuine smile in return.
+She smiled at him and he seemed to give a genuine smile in return.
 Of this much she was sure.
 Like everyone else, he very much wanted to hear her tale.
 She decided that though she would look at everyone, she would return her gaze to Trunk of Tree.
 She would make him feel as though he had been with her the whole time.
 In this way, she hoped to bond them once again with her experience which could become their common experience with a decent telling.

 She began: “You all remember that at the feast of Beltane, we were attacked by surprise with People who Stand on Horses.
 And these people had fire arrows to destroy as though they had forgotten the Legend of the Orange Man.
-We discovered that Tu-Swift, the brother of our leader Many Paths was missing.
+We discovered that Tu-Swift, the brother of our leader Many Paths, was missing.
 To our great horror, we discovered that these People who Stand on Horses are also a People who Steal Children.”

 Original Masks by Sarah Morgan